-- 1 Specialty foundation - Orient trainees and confirm their readiness to progress in the Advanced Training program. - 2 Specialty consolidation - Continue trainees' professional development in the specialty and support progress towards the learning goals. - 3 Transition to Fellowship - Confirm trainees' achievement of the curriculum standards, completion of Advanced Training, and admission to Fellowship. - Support trainees' transition to unsupervised practice.
+- 1 Specialty foundation Orient trainees and confirm their readiness to progress in the Advanced Training program. - 2 Specialty Continue trainees' professional development in the specialty and support progress towards the learning goals. - 3 Transition to Fellowship Confirm trainees' achievement of the curriculum standards, completion of Advanced Training, and admission to Fellowship.
+Support trainees' transition to unsupervised practice. - Support trainees' transition to unsupervised practice.